 Conclusion

 The ideal frame for the Vehicle is one that is sturdy, safe, has good visibility and handling.
 The force distribution of the Vehicle relies on both wheel and seat placement.
 The wheel base length is 120cm long and the seat will be placed 84 cm measured from the rear tire towards the front.
-The centre of mass mostly relies on how high the seat is off of the ground.
-Since the wheel and seat placement are ideal the frame will be lowered to allowing spacing for the suspension to ensure the seat will be in line with or below the centre of mass of the wheels.
+The centre of mass mostly relies on how high the seat is.
+Since the wheel and seat placement are ideal the frame will be lowered, allowing space for the suspension and to ensure the seat will be in line with or below the centre of mass of the wheels.
 With these three placements the bike should be safe and handle with ease.
 An example of a bike with these conditions can be seen in figure 5.

 FIGURE 5 TO BE INCLUDED HERE